desmid/mview/doc/Sphinx/source/manual/manual.rst

-In either case, the output would be a stacked alignment with extra columns added to show row numbers and percent coverage and percent identity (with respect to the first sequence), looking something like this, regardless of the input format:
+In either case, the output would be a stacked alignment with extra columns added to show row numbers and percent coverage and percent identity (with respect to the first sequence, see :ref:`ref_cov_pid`), looking something like this, regardless of the input format:

 .. raw:: html